-Required: At least 56 points of 300-level Psychology and one further PSYC 200-level or PSYC 300-level course
+Required: Two 300-level PSYC courses and one further 200-level PSYC course or 300-level PSYC course (not including ARTS 395).

-PSYC 344 is required for entry to postgraduate study in Psychology and Applied Psychology.
+PSYC 344 is required for postgraduate study in Psychology and Applied Psychology.

-PSYC 336 is required for entry to MSc in Applied Psychology.
+PSYC 336 (or equivalent) is required for MSc in Applied Psychology.

-PSYC 335 (or equivalent) is required for entry to Postgraduate Diploma in Clinical Psychology.
+PSYC 335 (or equivalent) is required for Postgraduate Diploma in Clinical Psychology.

-Students intending to complete the BA with a minor in Psychology must be credited with at least 80 points in Psychology which must include at least 44 points at 200-level or above.
+Students intending to complete the BA with a minor in Psychology must be credited with at least 80 points in Psychology (not including ARTS 395) which must include at least 44 points at 200 level or above.
 Note: PSYC 206 is recommended, and required for a major in Psychology.